 - An active music educator or administrator in music education in a Louisiana school or institution of higher learning for a period of not less than twenty years.

 - An active member of the Louisiana Music Educators Association.

 How to Apply: Persons wishing to submit names of candidates to be considered for induction into the LMEA Hall of Fame should send the following information to the current LMEA Hall of Fame Chair:

 - The LMEA Hall of Fame Nomination Form

 - A biographical sketch, which should include the achievements of the candidate in the criteria listed above.

-Deadline: Submit all materials to the current chair of the LMEA Hall of Fame Committee no later than May 1st.
+Deadline: The nominator must submit all materials listed above in a single package to the current chair of the LMEA Hall of Fame Committee no later than May 1st.

 Thomas Burroughs, LMEA Hall of Fame Chair